Standardized: bitter melon

 The fruit in its entirety can be utilized.

 Bitter compounds evolved in plants as a self defense mechanism to deter consumption by animals, though humans have developed a taste for the bitterness.
 The melon is typically stuffed, curried, or pickled and can also be used in stir fries, soups, teas, and beer.
 Garlic and chili peppers can be added to recipes to help offset the bitterness.

+Bitter melon is a popular ingredient in Asian cooking, used to flavor diverse recipes including stir-fries, curries, soups, soft drinks and beers.
+The recipes vary from country to country, but it is a lively and important part of regional cuisine.
 The bitterness of the melon may make the fruit unpalatable to some folks, but the potency can be reduced by salting, blanching, or pickling.
 The fruit is generally consumed before fully ripening while the melon is still green.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
-This information is not intended to diagnose, treat, cure, or prevent any disease.
+*This statement has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.